-Your Pharmacist Probably Knows More About Your Health Than Your Doctor—Here’s Why
+A Pharmacist Sometimes Knows More About Health Than Your Doctor—Here’s Why

-Don’t miss the opportunity to ask your pharmacist for health advice—they might just know (much) more than your physician.
+Don't miss the opportunity to ask your pharmacist for health advice—they might just know more than your physician on certain topics.

 How could a pharmacist know more than your doctor?